-- Students in top 25 percent of high school class - 719
+- Students in top 25 percent of high school class: 37 percent.

-Tuition and fees are available online, including information on differential tuition charged students in the Haworth College of Business and College of Fine Arts.
+Information about tuition and fees is available online and covers differential tuition charged to students in the Haworth College of Business, College of Engineering and Applied Sciences, and College of Fine Arts.
 WMU ranks 10th in tuition and fees among the state's 15 public universities and is the least expensive of Michigan's five top-tier research universities.

-WMU awarded $278 million in financial assistance to more than 20,100 students.
-About $54 million of this total went to nearly 3,600 graduate students.
+WMU awarded $275 million in financial assistance to more than 20,000 students.
+About $55 million of this total went to more than 3,500 graduate students.

 Worldwide information resources

-WMU offers nationally and internationally recognized graduate programs in a wide range of disciplines, from physics and speech pathology and audiology to creative writing and medieval studies.
+- WMU offers nationally and internationally recognized graduate programs in a wide range of disciplines, including creative writing, medieval studies, counseling psychology, engineering management, evaluation and speech pathology.

-More than 5,100 graduate students study and conduct research at the University.
-They are welcomed into faculty labs and studios, and participate in groundbreaking work being done in partnership with business, industry and government across Michigan and around the world.
+- Graduate students are welcomed into faculty labs and studios, and participate in groundbreaking work being done in partnership with business, industry and government across Michigan and around the world.

-The University offers students study abroad programs in more than 30 countries, and access to foreign study opportunities in almost every country in the world through linkages with other universities and organizations.
+- The University operates study abroad programs in more than 30 countries as well as offers access to hundreds more through worldwide linkages with other universities and organizations.

 Men's varsity sports